 What causes PMDD?

 It is not clear what causes PMMD.
-According to some theories, changes in hormones during the menstrual cycles can lead to changes in chemicals in the brain (e.g. serotonin, GABA), which can lead to problems in mood and emotion regulation.
+Some theorists say that changes in hormones during the menstrual cycles (periods) can change chemicals in the brain (like serotonin and GABA).
+This can lead to problems in mood and managing emotions.

-Women who have a personal history of mood changes related to reproductive events, such as giving birth or having a miscarriage, are more likely to have PMDD.
-Women with a personal history of depression, anxiety or bipolar disorder are also at an increased risk.
+Women who have a personal history of mood changes linked to reproductive events, like giving birth or having a miscarriage, are more likely to have PMDD.
+Women with a personal history of depression, anxiety or bipolar disorder are also at a higher risk.

 How is PMDD diagnosed?

-PMDD can be diagnosed by a primary care provider or a mental health specialist.
-Women can monitor their symptoms for two consecutive menstrual cycles to confirm the diagnosis.
+Your primary care provider or a mental health specialist can diagnose PMDD.
+You can track your symptoms for 2 menstrual cycles in a row to confirm the diagnosis.

 PMDD symptom trackers that may be helpful: